 Butterfly populations are a very good indicator of the health of an area's ecosystem !!

-Lamproptera curius is a tiny and unique swallowtail butterfly that can be found in Southern Asia and Southeast Asia.
+Lamproptera curius is a small and unique swallowtail butterfly that can be found in Southern Asia and Southeast Asia.

 It belongs to the Dragontails group within the Swallowtail family, and holds the title of being the tiniest member in that whole family.